 If this all sounds rather too energetic.
 How about enjoying a traditional Moroccan hammam in Essaouira, followed by a long stroll along to the far end of the beach, to then enjoy a sundowner at Beach and Friends.

-In fact, whether you have selected a more adventurous or sedate option, either way, we recommend you finish your one day in Essaouira at Beach and Friends with a sundowner.
+In fact, whether you have selected a more adventurous or sedate option, either way, we recommend you finish your one day in Essaouira at Beach and Friends to watch an Essaouira sunset with a beverage.
 There is also Ocean Vagabond just a few doors further along offering similar views (but there’s also a small playground with trampoline out the back for young kids).
 Both serve both beer and wine, and are two of only a handful of restaurants selling alcohol in Essaouira.

 Where to stay overnight in Essaouira